| ||Name/address||Dates attended from / to|

 Our ethnic background describes how we think of ourselves.
 This may be based on many things including, for example, our skin colour, language, culture, ancestry or family history.
 Ethnic background is not the same as nationality or country of birth.

 The DfE recommends that those with parental responsibility decide the ethnic background for primary pupils.
 The Information Commissioner (formerly the Data Protection Register) recommends that young people aged over 11 years old have the opportunity to decide their own ethnic identity.
 Parents, or those with parental responsibility, are asked to support or advise those children aged over 11 in making this decision, wherever necessary.
-Pupils aged 13 or over can make this decision for themselves.

 The School currently uses an outside provider to send emails/texts to families.
 In order to use WisePay® we need to collect parent/carer email addresses and mobile telephone numbers.
 Please be assured the Wisepay service is registered with the Data Protection Register and guarantees that all information supplied will be kept completely private.
 There is also NO advertising associated with the scheme.